 Hello,

 You are receiving this notice of public hearing as you own a parcel within 500 feet of the proposed solar project, Hawthorn Solar.
 Hawthorn Solar is a proposed 20-Megawatt solar project currently under development by CS Energy.
 The project will be located along Fords Road and Pine Valley Road and will span approximately 130 acres.
 Please see the attached notice of public hearing for additional details about the project.
-An agricultural data statement, identifying parcels within 500 feet of the project parcels that agricultural activities may be taking place on has been provided to all parcel owners on the agricultural data statement.
+An agricultural data statement, identifying parcels within 500 feet of the project parcels where agricultural activities may be taking place, has been provided to all parcel owners on the agricultural data statement.

 Please feel free to reach out to CS Energy representatives using the contact information below if you have any questions about the solar project or any information contained here.